'Homeland' Declassified: Battles, Backlash, CIA Meetings and a Secret Call With Edward Snowden

 BERT SALKE (PRESIDENT, FOX 21 TELEVISION STUDIOS) David was really aggressive and went for it in a way I don't think anyone had ever seen him do before.

-GARY LEVINE (THEN-PRESIDENT OF ENTERTAINMENT AT SHOWTIME) He was rabid for it.
+GARY LEVINE (THEN-EXEC VP ORIGINAL PROGRAMMING AT SHOWTIME) He was rabid for it.

 NEVINS I had to sell Dana and [then-partner] Gary [Newman], so my pitch from the beginning was we'd get it on the air for the 10th anniversary of 9/11, and Dexter, our No. 1 show at the time, would be its lead-in.
 But I had one big note: Carrie Mathison felt too Jack Bauer.
 We discussed how we were going to make her a more complicated, less reliable character.